disorderedmaterials/dissolve/docs/examples/water/step1a.md

 > Left-click-drag from the existing oxygen atom to draw a hydrogen bound to it {: .step}
 > Repeat for the other hydrogen
 {: .step}
+> Click **OK** to close the editor and create the new species

+Finally, let's rename it:

+> Double-click on the new species tab's title and change the name to `Water` {: .step}

 ![](badwater.png){: .img-centre}